pouchdb-community/ember-pouch/README.md

 And of course thanks to all our wonderful contributors, [here](https://github.com/pouchdb-community/ember-pouch/graphs/contributors) and [in Relational Pouch](https://github.com/pouchdb-community/relational-pouch/graphs/contributors)!

 ## Changelog
+* **7.0.0**
+  - Use ember-auto-import and pouchdb-browser to ease the installation process
+  - relational-pouch@4.0.0
 * **6.0.0**
   - Switch to PouchDB 7.0.0
 * **5.1.0**